Lay Ecclesial Ministry

 , 1964), he discussed the qualities and competencies needed by faith leaders to express a mature, resilient and Gospel-based belief stance in a pluralistic world.

-Preparing for the 2019 Rite of Election
+The Melbourne Church celebrates the 2019 Rite of Election

 Celebrating the Paschal Mystery: From Ash to Flame

 Upcoming liturgical formation workshops